Dog Catches Monkeypox: What You Need to Know

 Monkeypox, with its lineage traced back to smallpox, typically presents a synchronized suite of symptoms.
 In humans, the choreography of symptoms dances from febrile episodes to the emergence of a rash, which gradually transitions into pustules.
 But how does this translate into a canine host?

-“In the light of new hosts and emerging diseases, it’s imperative our diagnostic methodologies are ever-evolving, harnessing the pulse of technological and scientific advancements.” — [Veterinary Diagnostician, Qualification]
+“In the light of new hosts and emerging diseases, it’s imperative our diagnostic methodologies are ever-develop, harnessing the pulse of technological advancements.” — [Veterinary Diagnostician, Qualification]

 Treatment and Management